miyachi/draft-miyachi-ltv-jws/draft-miyachi-ltv-jws.md

 SIG-T is used to prove that the signature existed before expiration or revocation of the signing certificate.

-The SIG-T timestamp is generated over a hash input constructed from the JWS "protected", "payload", and "signature".
+The SIG-T signature timestamp is generated over a hash input constructed from the JWS "protected", "payload", and "signature".

 ### Signature Timestamp Input Construction